MaximilianFreitag/Zufallswort/README.md

    pip install zufallsworte
    ```

-2. Install the library with
+2. Import the library with
    ```sh
    import zufallsworte as zufall
    ```